 Creative and innovative research is the hallmark of our graduate program in the Department of Microbiology and Immunology.
 This challenging program is designed to provide a nurturing environment in which graduate students can fully develop and express their intellectual talents, research skills, and teaching abilities.
 These goals are accomplished through an integrated program of independent research, graduate courses, seminars and teaching.
 Entering students select from a wide range of stimulating courses designed to complete their preparation for advanced study and research.
 Molecular and cellular immunology, microbial pathogenesis, molecular virology, microbial physiology, cellular and molecular networks, biochemistry and molecular genetics are some of the topics covered in our courses.
 To facilitate development of skills necessary for a career in modern research and teaching, many courses are oriented towards discussion of the primary research literature.

-During the first year as a member of Program in Biomedical Sciences, or PIBS, students participate in brief research projects by rotating in at least two different laboratories for two to four months at a time.
+During the first year as a member of Program in Biomedical Sciences (PIBS), students participate in brief research projects by rotating in up to four laboratories with approximately two-month rotations during the PIBS year.
 Laboratories for the rotation period are selected by the student in consultation with faculty members.
 Such research experiences provide exposure and training in the diverse research interests of our faculty and have proven valuable to students in their selection of a thesis research advisor after the first year.
 Beginning in the second year, students have the opportunity to develop their teaching abilities by contributing to instructional Medical School courses offered by our department.

 As a vital part of graduate training, students refine communicative skills by presenting discussions of research literature in a weekly seminar course, Microbiology 812.
 Additionally, numerous journal clubs are organized by students and faculty around special topics, including molecular pathogenesis, virology, and immunology.
 Graduate students also meet regularly to discuss their research activities amongst themselves in an informal, relaxed setting.
 These activities are complemented by frequent departmental colloquia presented by recognized scientists from leading research institutions around the nation.
 Students are encouraged to participate in OMIS (Organization of Microbiology and Immunology Students), which sponsors events such as the annual department picnic, as well as holding regular meetings to discuss student issues within the department.